StanleySathler/bitmap-parser/README.md

 **Content**
 - [x] Print color of each pixel (grouped by `()`)
 - [x] Print bytes in the right order (considering _little-endian_)
+- [ ] Remove new line bytes from printed output
 - [ ] Print colors in the right order (considering _top-down / bottom-up_)